prakash-kannaiah/PCD-to-Geo-Referenced-PCD-Converter/README.md

 This program converts a local LiDAR point cloud (.pcd file) into a geo-referenced point cloud using:

 - A known GPS starting and stopping position (latitude, longitude, altitude)
-- A heading angle (rotation in degrees)
+- A drifted angle (rotation in degrees)

 It does not require GNSS/IMU integration — only a .pcd file and basic GPS information.
 The program applies rotation and translation to align the point cloud with real-world geographic coordinates.